0xjocke/toy-robot/README.md

 Since Redux favours immutability I choosed to use Immutable.js to provide the data structures.
 It would be totally fine to use regular objects/arrays but then sooner or later someone's going to mutate.

 When you run ```$ npm start``` ```node-babel index.js``` will be executed.
-If this was a bigger application going to production using babel-node would porbably not be the best idea, since it compiles the JavaScript files on the fly.
-For this small CLI program I think its fine though, its start in under a second.
+If this was a bigger application going to production using babel-node would probably not be the best idea, since it compiles the JavaScript files on the fly.
+For this small CLI program I think its fine though, since its start in under a second.
 The main reason I use babel instead of just using Node.js ES2015 features is because Node.js doesn't support the new module syntax yet.